 Sustainability and ethical practice are among the IPG’s core values.
 In 2019 we set up a new Sustainability Action Group to identify areas where publishing can reduce its environmental impacts and help members make their operations more sustainable.
-It is chaired by IPG chair and Boldwood Books founder Amanda Ridout.
+It is chaired by Boldwood Books founder (and former IPG Chair) Amanda Ridout.

 The Action Group meets online every few months, and has heard from publishers who have led change on sustainability, as well as experts from beyond the industry.